jhui/jhui.github.io/_posts/2017-11-03-Dynamic-Routing-Between-Capsules.markdown

 #### Reconstruction loss

-A reconstruction loss $$ \| image - \text{reconstructed image} \|$$ is added to the loss function.
+A reconstruction loss $$ \| \text{image} - \text{reconstructed image} \|$$ is added to the loss function.
 It trains the network to capture the critical properties into the capsule.
 However, the reconstruction loss is multiple by a regularization factor (0.0005) so it does not dominate over the marginal loss.

 ### What capsule is learning?